What is PBIS?

 What does PBIS look like at GCMS?

-Students are explicitly taught these expectations during short lessons in ELT on Wednesdays.
+Students are explicitly taught these expectations during short lessons during class or in ELT.
 Students are retaught these lessons based on staff feedback and data about problem behaviors and/or areas of our school.

 PBIS Tier 2